 Thank you for your interest in the Preservation Society's residential fellowship program.

-A successful candidate will demonstrate a willingness to build community partnerships, as well as locate, identify, and collate primary resources.
-Through collaboration and guidance from staff, this research will result in new information the Preservation Society can use to improve its offerings, thus better informing the public of the full Newport experience.
-This is only an initial step in the inclusive framework being constructed by the Preservation Society to share historically underrepresented voices in our tours and educational content, and marks a critical shift in how our sites can act as vehicles for American history storytelling.
+Of Important Note: Successful candidates will demonstrate a willingness to build community partnerships, as well as locate, identify, and collate primary resources.
+Through collaboration and guidance from staff, these research projects will result in new information the Preservation Society can use to improve its offerings of tours, exhibitions, and publicly shared information.

-To be eligible for the 2021-2022 Social History Fellowship, a M.A. degree is required in American history, African American history, social history, public history, anthropology, or other related fields.
+To be eligible for the 2023-2024 Social History Fellowship, a M.A. degree is required in art history, American history, social history, anthropology, historic preservation or other related fields.

 To Apply & Notification Dates